Find out why it's important to understand how and where your pension savings are invested

 Our ‘jargon buster’ can help you understand common sustainable investing terms.

-Important information - Investors should note that the views expressed may no longer be current and may have already been acted upon.
-The Investment Manager’s focus on securities of issuers which maintain sustainable characteristics may affect the fund’s investment performance favourably or unfavourably in comparison to similar funds without such focus.
-The sustainable characteristics of securities may change over time.
-No representation nor warranty is made with respect to the fairness, accuracy or completeness of such credentials.
-The status of a security’s ESG credentials can change over time.
+Important information - Funds with an ESG investment focus may perform favourably or unfavourably in comparison to similar investments without such focus.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.